 We believe our ability to sell our products is also dependent on the number of vehicles on the road, the number of miles driven and the general aging of vehicles.
 These factors affect the frequency, type and amount of service and repair performed on vehicles by technicians, and therefore affect the demand for the number of technicians, the prosperity of technicians and, consequently, the demand technicians have for our tools, other products and services, and the value technicians place on those products and services.
-The use of other methods of transportation, including more frequent use of public transportation, could result in a decrease in the use of privately operated vehicles.
-A decrease in the use of privately operated vehicles may lead to fewer repairs and less demand for our products.
+The use of other methods of transportation, including more frequent use of public transportation, could result in a decrease in the use of privately operated vehicles may lead to fewer repairs and less demand for our products.

 We use various energy sources to transport, produce and distribute products, and some of our products have components that are petroleum based.
-Petroleum and energy prices have periodically increased significantly over short periods of time; further volatility and changes may be caused by market fluctuations, supply and demand, currency fluctuation, production and transportation disruption, world events and changes in governmental programs.
+Petroleum and energy prices have periodically increased significantly over short periods of time; future volatility and changes may be caused by market fluctuations, supply and demand, currency fluctuations, production and transportation disruptions, world events and changes in governmental programs.
 Energy price increases raise both our operating costs and the costs of our materials, and we may not be able to increase our prices enough to offset these costs.
 Higher prices also may reduce the level of future customer orders and our profitability.